homebysix/auto-update-magic/README.md

 ### Level 1: Self Service

-This workflow, which is the default for jss-autopkg-addon, is a very safe and conservative way to begin testing app packages in your Casper environment.
+This workflow, which is the default for JSSImporter, is a very safe and conservative way to begin testing app packages in your Casper environment.
 It imports app updates into Casper and makes them available to the Testing group via Self Service.
 Our new version of AutoPkgr makes this super easy to configure.

 Here's how to set it up, assuming you already have a working JSS: